download a free program called ExifTool

 http://download.cnet.com/ExifTool/3000-6675_4-10791213.html

-3. Click on Start > Run > type cmd.exe Use CD command to change the directory to the directory where you have your images. example C:\> CD “C:\Documents and settings\Username\My Pictures” and paste this command: exiftool "-IPTC:Caption-Abstract
+2. Copy the file in the directory where you have your images.3.
+Click on Start > Run > type cmd.exe Use CD command to change the directory to the directory where you have your images. example C:\> CD “C:\Documents and settings\Username\My Pictures” and paste this command: exiftool "-IPTC:Caption-Abstract

 Tip: Use D: or E: before the command to change the drive if in case the images are not stored on the same drive.